 Alan Turing: Computing Pioneer

-To celebrate the centenary of the birth of Alan Turing, the School of Computing Science will host a seminar at which speakers will give presentations on some aspects of his work.
-The seminar is intended primarily for computing students, but will also be open to members of the public.
-Our speakers have all made invited contributions to a number of other events in the Alan Turing Year, including major conferences at both Oxford and Cambridge.
+To celebrate the centenary of the birth of Alan Turing, the School of Computing Science hosted a seminar at which speakers gave presentations on some aspects of his work.
+Follow this link to see talk and slide presentations of the speakers from the seminar.

 Alan Mathison Turing (1912-1954)

 Turing was a pioneer in computing science and wartime code-breaking.
 2012 marks the centenary of his birth.

 Born in London on 23rd June 1912, the young Alan Turing had a precocious talent for science and mathematics.
 He studied at King’s College, Cambridge University then Princeton University, New Jersey, USA before publishing his ground-breaking theories on the ‘Turing Machine’ and ‘Universal Turing Machine’ in 1936 – concepts which can today be thought of as a computer program and a modern computer.

 During World War II Turing worked secretly part time for the Government Code and Cypher School, Bletchley Park, where he and his team cracked the German Enigma system – in particular deciphering German U-boat messages and so contributing greatly to the winning of the Battle of the Atlantic.
 Turing was later awarded an OBE for his code-breaking work.